NEW HANOVER COUNTY — “There are on average 1,400 microchips in a car,” Bobby Mills said, “and the build time takes around 12 weeks for each.”

 In essence, GM tried to prevent a massive ripple-effect of fracturing the supply chain even more.
 It strategized which autos to build and chip first, honing in on its most popular sellers — Silverado, Equinox, and SUVs — rather than lower-volume automobiles like Malibus.

-“My new-car sales objective is trucks, overwhelmingly — as a matter of fact,” Santilli said.
+“My new-car sales objective is trucks, overwhelmingly,” Santilli said.

 He noted a load of Chevy Colorados are parked at a midwest GM plant that recently came back online.
 The trucks are waiting chips to be shipped.